rqlite/rqlite.io/content/en/docs/Guides/Monitoring rqlite/_index.md

 The use of the URL param `pretty` is optional, and results in pretty-printed JSON responses.
 The output of this endpoint could be periodically written to a monitoring system, allowing the performance of rqlite to tracked over time.

-You can also request the same status information via the CLI:
+You can also request the same status information via the rqlite shell:
 ```
 $ ./rqlite
 Welcome to the rqlite CLI.
 Enter ".help" for usage hints.